 If you receive a transplant that uses stem cells from a donor (allogeneic transplant), you may be at risk of developing graft-versus-host disease (GVHD).
 This condition occurs when the donor stem cells that make up your new immune system see your body's tissues and organs as something foreign and attack them.

 GVHD may happen at any time after your transplant.
 Many people who have an allogeneic transplant get GVHD at some point.
-The risk of GVHD is a bit greater if the stem cells come from an unrelated donor, but it can happen to anyone who gets a bone marrow transplant from a donor.
+The risk of GVHD is greater if the stem cells come from an unrelated donor.
+But GVHD can happen to anyone who gets a bone marrow transplant from a donor.

 Chronic GVHD signs and symptoms include: